cameraui/docs/admin/mqtt.md

 ## Turning it on

-Switch **Enabled** on, pick a mode, fill in the connection, and **Save**.
-Every save restarts the connection, so a wrong value shows up right away in the status card at the top of the page.
+Switch **Enabled** on and fill in the connection.
+Every save restarts the connection, so a wrong value shows up right away in the status card at the top.

 ## Mode